Surrogate compensation plays a pivotal role in acknowledging surrogates for their valuable contribution and ensuring a smooth surrogacy journey.

 Do surrogates in California get paid if they miscarry?

-In the unfortunate and rare event of a surrogate miscarriage, you will only be paid up until the miscarriage occurs.
-If you and the parents try again, you will begin receiving monthly payments when a pregnancy is once again confirmed.
+In the unfortunate event of pregnancy loss, you will be paid up until the miscarriage occurs.
+If you and the intended parents try again, you will begin receiving monthly payments again once pregnancy is confirmed.

 Why do surrogates get paid?